chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 # Acknowledgments
 {: numbered="no"}

-Thanks to Tom Talpey, who contributed the text of Section 5.4.2.
+Thanks to Tom Talpey, who contributed the text of {{chunk-list-cmplx}}.
-David Noveck contributed the text of Section 5.6 and Section 6.
+David Noveck contributed the text of {{session-cons}} and {{extending-ulbs}}.
 The author also wishes to thank Bill Baker and Greg Marsden for their support of this work.

 Special thanks go to Transport Area Directors Zaheduzzaman Sarker,